CziReadTools

 - The Load Pixel Data button will be enabled once the metadata is read

-- The Dimension Sliders will be enabled and allow to select an range to be read for all available dimensions
+- The Dimension Sliders (using superqt's dual-handle range slider) will be enabled and allow to select a range to be read for all available dimensions.
+Both handles can be set to the same value for single-slice selection (e.g. 3-3)

-- The dimensions slider allow to define size of CZI subset to be read
+- The dimension range sliders (from superqt) allow to define the size of a CZI subset to be read

 - This allows to read parts of a CZI image dataset